-If you want to be a wedding photographer, you need to know what wedding photography style is best suited for you.
-To help you decide, here are the characteristics of 5 of the most important and common wedding photography styles today.
+If you want to be a wedding photographer, you need to know what respective photography style is best suited for you.
+To help you decide, here are the characteristics of the 7 most common wedding photography styles.

-Do You Need to Choose a Wedding Photography Style?
+Do I Need to Choose a Style of Wedding Photography?

 Your style will tell your clients a lot about you.
 How the photos of their wedding would look like, your way of working and even a glimpse of who you are as a person!

 If you are new in the industry, it might be overwhelming to create your own style from scratch.
 You can start by placing yourself inside one of the big wedding photography styles.
-And then you can develop your own style over time as you gain more experience.
+You can then can develop your own as you gain more experience.

-Capturing the emotional part of the wedding as natural and raw as possible is the most important in this wedding photography style.
-The photographer doesn’t manipulate the scenes or pose people during the shots.
-Instead, it consists of “capturing” moments.
+Capturing the emotional part of the wedding as natural and raw as possible is most important in this documentary style.
+The photographer does not manipulate the scenes or poses during the shots.
+Instead, it consists of capturing moments.

 This style is perfect for couples who want to keep their wedding memories as stories full of emotions.
-Perhaps they don’t like posing and/or prefer not to be preoccupied with the photos during the event.
+Perhaps they do not like posing and/or prefer not to be preoccupied with the photos during their wedding.

 4. Fine Art Wedding Photography